Our version of Peter Mayle’s “A Year in Provence”

 The Buying Process

 I can’t speak for all experience as ours was quite particular.
 Thankfully, youth is a great bargaining chip here as well as the currently stagnant housing market in France.
 The previous owners of our property liked the fact that we are young, doing the renovation ourselves and planning to live here all year round.
+We also learned a thing or two from top nj movers so we like to think we organized the whole thing reasonably well.
 They accepted our first offer!
 We couldn’t believe it!
 If this isn’t the case, you will need to be nearby for the negotiation period as the agent must have you sign an official document with each new offer.
 It is never done through a telephone call here in France.
+You might want to look into getting a lawyer similar to these prime lawyers who might be able to help with the paperwork that goes along with buying a house since this France you might want to find someone close to you.

 They accepted so quickly we hadn’t even had a chance to sign the official offre d’achat with the offer on it!
 We ended up signing that on the roof of my real estate agent’s car at the tourist parking lot at Saint Remy de Provence!
 At this time, a professional evaluation of the house is taken care of by your agent.
 In our case, this must have been quite easy because just about everything was unsafe, antiquated and needed to be redone.